BlockCertsAI/BCAI-Canon/35_integrity/L35_Integrity_Rules.md

 - Transition becomes permanent record
 - History cannot be rewritten
 - Undo (L16) rewinds *from* finality but does not modify final truth
-- Recovery (L17) reconstructs finality, not sidestep it
+- Recovery (L17) reconstructs finality, not sidesteps it

 ## 35.6 Forbidden Finality
 Finality cannot be granted if: